10 Furniture Tips to Make Your Apartment Look Your Age

 3. Treat yourself

 Do you have your heart set on a cozy couch but fear the cost?
 Or maybe you’d love to have a decorated dining table when hosting dinner parties but are unsure about your lease?
 With renting, you can have your dream furniture, whether it’s sofas on rent or dining tables on rent without the cost and commitment of purchase or the hassle of moving or selling.
-Delivery is free, there’s no installation and returns are a phone call away.
+There’s no installation required and returns are a phone call away.

 4. Stop sleeping on the floor